 Take note of characters

 Every character is important in a command — including the spaces (or the lack of spaces) at the beginning and end.
-Additionally, other factors like spelling and capitalization also affect how commands execute.
+Additionally, other factors like spelling and capitalization also affect how commands are executed.

 Navigate with the arrow keys